feathersui/feathersui-starling/documentation/help/markdown/slider.md

 author: Josh Tynjala

 ---
-# How to use the Feathers Slider component
+# How to use the Feathers `Slider` component

 The `Slider` component displays a numeric value between a minimum and maximum.
 The value may be changed by sliding a thumb along a track in either a horizontal or a vertical direction.

 ## The Basics

-Let's create a slider.
+First, let's create a `Slider` control, set up its range of values, and add it to the display list.

 ``` code
 var slider:Slider = new Slider();